But not so thrilling? That same deer if suddenly bounds in front of your bumper!

 You also can enjoy trips through deer country more when you:

-- Drive extra carefully the fall.
+- Drive extra carefully in the fall.
 Did you know that half to two-thirds of deer collisions happen from October through December?
 That's when deer are most often on the move, usually around dawn and from dusk to midnight.
 Accidents also are more common on new stretches of roadway that deer haven't yet learned to avoid.

 - Cut your speed.
 Those extra seconds buy you precious time to react to a deer in your path.